muriukialex/mychat/README.md

   - Internet connectivity
   - Sound head 😂

-## usage
+## Basic Usage
-1. Navgigate to [create an account on mychat](http://localhost/MyChatApp/signup.php) to create a new user account
+1. Navigate to [create an account on mychat](http://localhost/MyChatApp/signup.php) to create a new user account
 2. Sign In
 3. Enjoy limitless capabilities of mychat app 🤣